lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-30-CTT_in_Isabelle-II.md

 <img src="/images/CTT/typefm-out1.png" alt="type formation example output" height="70px" />

 We have the option of asking Isabelle to backtrack over its most recent choice.
-Prolog programmers will notice the similarity to responding to a Prolog output with a semicolon:
+Prolog programmers will notice the similarity to rejecting a Prolog output by typing a semicolon:

 <img src="/images/CTT/typefm-in2.png" alt="type formation example input" height="66px" />